 A lot of people want to know: how do you know when you can leave the airport on a layover?
 For most layovers, you can leave the transit area in between flights, as long as you go through customs and immigration on the way out, and of course you’ll have to pass through security again on your way back into the airport.
 However, some tickets may not permit you to leave the airport.
 Always check beforehand with your airline to see if your ticket allows you to leave the transit area.

 You will also have to check ahead of time to see if you’ll need a visa to enter the destination that you’re arriving at.
-Check out our widget (right hand side of the blog) for a quick check to see if you’d need to apply for a visa.
+Check out our widget (right hand side of the website) for a quick check to see if you’d need to apply for a visa.

 Take into account that for many countries, you will have to go through Customs and Immigration upon your first point of entry, regardless of whether you’re connecting.